 Visit these guides for more options for displaying tags and categories:

 - Tag Cloud Blocks - Display tags or categories in a graphic cloud formation.

 - Archive Blocks - Display tags or categories in a customizable text-only list.

 - Image clickthrough URLs - Link a gallery image to a category.

 - Linking to categories or tags - Add links to specific tags or categories to your Main Navigation or elsewhere on your site.

-- Adding drop-down menus to your navigation with folders - Create a drop-down menu for browsing categories.
+- Adding dropdowns to your navigation - Create a drop-down menu for browsing categories.